 - Joint and muscle pain

-Here we can see where some of the confusion arises around nightshade vegetables.
+Here, we can see where some of the confusion arises around nightshade vegetables.
 In people who are not sensitive, these foods cause no problems at all.
 In fact, they are probably beneficial.
-But in those who are intolerant, nightshades can cause a lot of problems.
+But, in those who are intolerant, nightshades can cause numerous problems.

 Are There Any Other Nightshade Vegetables?

 Potatoes, tomatoes, eggplant and peppers are the most common nightshade edibles.
 However, there are other less-common vegetables that are included in this class of plants.
 These are:

 Are There Any Other Foods to Be Aware Of?

 If you’ve been paying attention, you’ll notice that it’s not the food category that is the problem.
 Instead, the alkaloids, like solanine, cause bothersome symptoms.
 There are other foods that contain solanine which you should also be aware of:

 - Goji berries